Can you talk to us more about your latest single “Film Noir”?

 RANDY – Writing, recording, and playing around Los Angeles.
 Also several members of the band have been really exploring the boundaries of what’s possible with a fedora.
 That may be our legacy.

-Hi guys, welcome to VENTS!
+Hi Sarah, welcome to VENTS!
 How have you been?
-We have been excellent.
-Things are …
+I’ve been well!
+Doing a lot …